software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 2
 >
 > One of the team members should create a GitHub repository for the project.
 To get started more quickly, you can use the [project-template](https://github.com/software-development-project-1/project-template) repository as the repository template.
-The repository contains a template for a Spring Boot application with Spring Web, Spring Data JPA, H2 Database and Thymeleaf dependencies.
+The repository contains a template for a Spring Boot application generated with [Spring Initializr](https://start.spring.io/).
+It contains Spring Web, Spring Data JPA, H2 Database and Thymeleaf dependencies.
+There's also configuration for the H2 database in the `application.properties` file.
 >
 > Open the repository in GitHub, click the "Use this template" button and choose "Create a new repository".
 Choose the "Owner" as the organization you created previously and give the repository a descriptive name and a description.
 This repository will become your project's repository where you start working on the project.